roddhjav/apparmor.d/docs/development/structure.md

 Chromium based browsers share a similar structure.
 Therefore, they share the same abstraction: [`abstractions/chromium`][chromium] that includes most of the profile content.

-This abstraction requires the following variables definied in the profile header:
+This abstraction requires the following variables defined in the profile header:
 ```sh
 @{name} = chromium
 @{domain} = org.chromium.Chromium